zynksoftware/Zynk-Workflow/README.md

-# Zynk Workflow
+# Zynk Workflow Documentation

-Zynk is a business automation and data integration platform for virtually any IT business process or system it has over 60 connectors for Accounting, CRM, Ecommerce, Warehouse Management, Servers and Databases.
+Zynk is an integration platform as a service for business automation and data integration with over 60 connectors for Accounting, CRM, Ecommerce, Warehouse Management, Servers and Databases.

 This github project contains the Zynk Workflow documentation which can be viewed at http://workflow.zynk.com for product information please contact us or visit our website at http://zynk.com